NEC4

 • Are early warning meetings being held regularly?

-• Are matters that could increase the total of the Prices, delay Completion or a Key Date, impair the performance of the works in use, or affect achievement of a Client's objective in the Scope being notified as soon as the Contractor becomes aware?
+• Are matters that could increase the total of the Prices, delay Completion or a Key Date, impair the performance of the works in use, or affect achievement of a Client's objective being notified as soon as the Contractor becomes aware?

 • Is there a gap between site diary entries recording problems and early warning notifications?
-If so, how large is that gap?
+If so, how large?

 Under the cost-based main options (C, D, E, F), cost not justified by accounts and records is Disallowed Cost under clause 11.2(26).
 Under all options, compensation event quotations must be supported by evidence.
 Records are the foundation of both.